VicenteVieraG/string-algorithms/README.md

 cmake --build .
 ```

 The project structure is not very complex.
-Each algorithm is built as a library and then linked to the main project.
-All libraries consist of an `hpp` header file and a `cpp` source file.
-Some algorithms may use some dependencies from the utils folder.
-This structure makes it easy to just copy and paste the code for your own project or either build just the algorithms you need.
+All the algorithms are bundled in a single library that is linked to the main executable.
+Each algorithm consist of an `hpp` header file and a `cpp` source file.
+This arrangement makes it easy to just copy and paste the code for each algorithm so you do not need to build all the library.